[Supply Chain]

 What 26,787 active US importers tell us about the 2026 sourcing landscape

 Our directory tracks 26,787 active US importers across 61 industries with $59.3B in declared customs value.
-Here's what the live BOL data shows about where the volume sits today — paired with US Census and Port of LA stats for the full market context.
+Here's what the live BOL data shows about where the volume sits today — and which 14 importers are running the highest declared value cohort in the country.

-When we describe LIT's data, we should describe it accurately.
 Our directory tracks 26,787 active US importers — companies that filed at least one ocean Bill of Lading in the trailing 24 months.
 Across that cohort: 253,500 ocean shipments, 722,722 TEU, $59.3 billion in declared customs value, 61 distinct industries.
 The substantive subset — importers with 10 or more BOL filings — is 3,508 companies.
 The heavy subset, 100 or more filings, is 338 companies.
+Every number in this piece comes straight from lit_company_directory.

 Where the volume actually sits today